The Grump (fictional character)

-The Grump (Mielensäpahoittaja ‘a person who always gets upset’) is a fictional character created by the Finnish author Tuomas Kyrö for a causerie series.
+The Grump (Mielensäpahoittaja 'a person who always gets upset') is a fictional character created by the Finnish author Tuomas Kyrö for a causerie series.
+Four films have been made about the character.

 Personality and whereabouts

 The Grump is a man who writes letters-to-the-editor for various newspapers, full of complaints about all things imaginable.
 He basically has the attitude that "everyone is entitled to my opinion."
 Mielensäpahoittaja is a cranky old man of roughly 80 years of age, and he is from Häme, as his dialect is a variant of the Tavastian dialects.
-He lives in the countryside, termed Sysi-Suomi, which is an ironic portmanteau of various hyphenated Finlands (e.g. Sisä-Suomi ‘Inner Finland’) and sysimusta ‘pitch-black’; cf. "Dark Continent".
+He lives in the countryside, termed Sysi-Suomi, which is an ironic portmanteau of various hyphenated Finlands (e.g. Sisä-Suomi 'Inner Finland') and sysimusta 'pitch-black'; cf. "Dark Continent".
 Originally his complaints were heard on the Finnish radio, interpreted by actor Antti Litja.
 Later his writings have been published in Finnish in three books and also in Helsingin Sanomat from the Christmas of 2010 until the summer of 2012.
 The letters read by Antti Litja are available on CDs.

 His home is somewhere to the west of Lake Päijänne, more or less equidistant from the nearest cities and towns, which appear to be Lahti, Tampere and Jyväskylä, at 300 kilometers from Helsinki, although that would place him slightly to the north of Jyväskylä and into the area of the Savo dialects, which is clearly not where he lives.
 In his dialect, /d/ (which in standard Finnish, both written and spoken, is the weak grade of /t/) is replaced by /r/, such as in the word "rikdaattori", in which, however, one can also notice a hypercorrect /d/.

 Language

-The language used by Mielensäpahoittaja is characterised by a creative use of the Finnish word "kyllä" (‘yes’), such as in the opening phrase of virtually all of his contributions, "Kyllä minä niin mieleni pahoitin…" (‘I certainly got myself upset and all worked up...’), and in expressions such as "kyllä en" (‘I certainly don't’) tai "kyllä ei/kyllä ei ole/kyllä ei ollut" (‘it certainly is not/was not’), where the word kyllä is virtually impossible to translate.
+The language used by Mielensäpahoittaja is characterised by a creative use of the Finnish word "kyllä" ('yes'), such as in the opening phrase of virtually all of his contributions, "Kyllä minä niin mieleni pahoitin…" ('I certainly got myself upset and all worked up...'), and in expressions such as "kyllä en" ('I certainly don't') tai "kyllä ei/kyllä ei ole/kyllä ei ollut" ('it certainly is not/was not'), where the word kyllä is virtually impossible to translate.
 It is not used to express the affirmative, but rather as an intensifier.